suggulokesh27/tictactoe/README.md

 # Tic-Tac-Toe Game

-A simple implementation of the classic Tic-Tac-Toe game built with React.
+A simple implementation of the Classic Tic-Tac-Toe game built with React.

 ## Features